mukundkumra/sroas/README.md

 ## Assignment Coverage

-Full feature-to-code mapping is documented in [`ASSIGNMENT_COVERAGE.md`](./ASSIGNMENT_COVERAGE.md).

-This project was submitted as the OOP2 module assignment (30% weighting), demonstrating all required fundamental and advanced Java features, plus both extra-mark Java 25 features.
+This project was submitted as the OOP-II Module Assignment (30%), demonstrating all required fundamental and advanced Java features, plus both extra-mark Java 25 features.